Scudder Ancestral Home: Horton Kirby, Kent, England

 Youth PageScudder family history for Youth.
 Stories for children and by children, Activities.

-This month: Look on your family tree to find if you have an American Revolutionary War Soldier.
+Idea of the month: Look on your family tree to find if you have an American Revolutionary War Soldier.

 Or do you have an ancestor who served in the military?
 What did you learn?
 Write their story.
 Submit your story to the Youth Page.